021-projects/laravel-wallet/docs/interfaces.md

 - **Related Configuration:** [Scaling](configuration.md#scaling)

 This class is used to work with numbers that are too large or too small for the `int` and `float` types.
-Laravel Wallet uses this class in all number calculations.
+Laravel Wallet uses this class for all calculations.
 ::: tip
 Under hood class uses the [bcmath](https://www.php.net/manual/en/book.bc.php) module for calculations.
 :::